Frequently asked questions

 When looking for a face painter, don’t be quick to settle for a low price.
 Examine the artist’s gallery for quality in workmanship.
 More expensive face painters bring speed, skill, and experience with them.
 They’re more likely to have liability insurance and higher quality face painting supplies.
 This is going to translate into a better and safer experience for the guests at your event, and it is worth the extra investment on your part to hire a professional artist who knows what she’s doing not only in painting, but in running her business.

-Answer: Yes, some of our entertainers are trained and skilled in several areas of entertainment.
+Yes, this is how we are able to give you packages.
+Some of our entertainers are trained and skilled in several areas of entertainment.
 The artist may be able to do two or three services however each entertainer has one area where he or she specialize.

-Answer: Yes our performers do travel.
+Yes, our performers do travel.
 Let us know the location of the event and the duration of the event.
-If the event is more than one day or overnight accomodation are required due to the location of the event, we will factor in a travel fee.
+If the event is more than one day or overnight accommodations are required due to the location of the event, we will factor in a travel fee.
 The fee may vary depending on the price of gas, the location of your event and the amount of time the performer is booked for.
-A 4 hour booking will have a lower travel fee then a 2 hour booking.
+A 4-hour booking will have a lower travel fee then a 2-hour booking